-Minimum number of spaces.
-Off-street parking spaces shall be provided in the number specified in (r) Appendix B, except as follows:

-- (1) Land uses located in the downtown zoning (B-1) district are not required to provide off-street parking. - (2) When bicycle parking is provided consistent with this article, bicycle parking spaces may be used to satisfy the number of required parking spaces up to a maximum of 4 percent provided the number of required parking spaces is 25 or more.
-For example, if the parking standards as applied to a project call for 100 vehicle parking spaces, no more than 4 bicycle parking spaces may be substituted (96 vehicle parking spaces and 4 bicycle parking spaces). - (3) Pursuant to the procedures and requirements in Article 5, the Planning Commission may authorize the use of a lesser parking standard for a particular land use as a special exception provided sufficient evidence is provided that shows actual off-street parking demand for that use is less than the standard set forth in Appendix B.

-(s) Maximum number of spaces.
+- Minimum number of spaces.
+Off-street parking spaces shall be provided in the number specified in Appendix B, except as follows: - (1) Land uses located in the downtown zoning (B-1) district are not required to provide off-street parking. - (2) When bicycle parking is provided consistent with this article, bicycle parking spaces may be used to satisfy the number of required parking spaces up to a maximum of 4 percent provided the number of required parking spaces is 25 or more.
+For example, if the parking standards as applied to a project call for 100 vehicle parking spaces, no more than 4 bicycle parking spaces may be substituted (96 vehicle parking spaces and 4 bicycle parking spaces). - (3) Pursuant to the procedures and requirements in Article 5, the Planning Commission may authorize the use of a lesser parking standard for a particular land use as a special exception provided sufficient evidence is provided that shows actual off-street parking demand for that use is less than the standard set forth in Appendix B. - Maximum number of spaces.
 For land uses located in a business, mixed-use, or industrial zoning district, the number of parking spaces provided in a ground surface parking lot shall not exceed the number of minimum parking spaces by more than 15 percent, except that the Planning Commission may allow more parking spaces above that threshold as a special exception pursuant to the procedures and requirements in Article 5 provided the commission determines that additional spaces are needed for that particular use or location.
-There shall be no limitation on the number of parking spaces when located in a parking garage or similar structure.

-Mixed-use requirements.
-For mixed uses, the total requirements for off-street parking spaces shall be the (†) sum of the requirements for the various land uses.
-Off-street parking facilities for one use shall not be considered as providing parking facilities for any other use except when considered shared parking as allowed in this article.

-(u) Compact cars.
+There shall be no limitation on the number of parking spaces when located in a parking garage or similar structure. - Mixed-use requirements.
+For mixed uses, the total requirements for off-street parking spaces shall be the sum of the requirements for the various land uses.
+Off-street parking facilities for one use shall not be considered as providing parking facilities for any other use except when considered shared parking as allowed in this article. - (u) Compact cars.
 Up to 10 percent of the required number of parking spaces may be sized for compact cars.
-A compact vehicle parking space shall be so designated by a sign or other means approved by the city building inspector.

-(v) Shared parking.
+A compact vehicle parking space shall be so designated by a sign or other means approved by the city building inspector. - (v) Shared parking.
 There may be instances where two or more land uses could share the same parking facilities as shown in Exhibit 17-3.
-The zoning administrator may, upon written petition, authorize the joint use of parking facilities required by such uses, provided:

-(1) the applicant shows that there is no substantial conflict or overlap in the principal operating hours of the building or use for which the joint use of Exhibit 17-3.
-Examples of uses that could potentially share a parking area parking facilities is proposed; Land uses with typical weekday peaks Land uses with typical evening peaks Land uses with typical weekend peaks (2) the parking facility Banks Auditoriums Religious institutions for which joint use is Schools Bars and dance halls Parks proposed is located within 500 feet of the Distribution facilities Meeting halls Malls (some types, but not all) building or use Factories Restaurants (some types, but not all) required to provide Medical clinics Movie theaters parking; Offices (3) directional signage is Professional services provided where appropriate and allowed; and
+The zoning administrator may, upon written petition, authorize the joint use of parking facilities required by such uses, provided: - (1) the applicant shows that there is no substantial conflict or overlap in the principal operating hours of the building or use for which the joint use of parking facilities is proposed;

+Exhibit 17-3.
+Examples of uses that could potentially share a parking area

+Land uses with typical weekday peaks Land uses with typical evening peaks Land uses with typical weekend peaks

+Banks Auditoriums Religious institutions

+Schools Bars and dance halls Parks

+Distribution facilities Meeting halls Malls (some types, but not all)

+Factories Restaurants (some types, but not all)

+Medical clinics Movie theaters

+Offices

+Professional services